Farama-Foundation/Arcade-Learning-Environment/docs/environments/assault.md

 ## Description

 You control a vehicle that can move sideways.
-A big mother ship circles overhead and continually deploys smaller drones.You must destroy these enemies and dodge their attacks.
+A big mother ship circles overhead and continually deploys smaller drones.
+You must destroy these enemies and dodge their attacks.

 For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareID=827)